 Also, Self Regional Healthcare is offering telephone screening.
 Call the COVID-19 Screening Line at 864-725-4500.

 COVID-19 and SC Schools:

 The South Carolina Department of Education (SCDE) is working closely with the South Carolina Department of Health and Environmental Control (DHEC) and other agencies to ensure local school districts, parents, and students have the most accurate and up-to-date information regarding COVID-19 (commonly called coronavirus).
-Please visit DHEC’s dedicated website for important information concerning the virus and its impact on South Carolina.
-Have a general question about COVID-19?
-Call the DHEC Care Line at 1-855-472-3432 between 8 a.m. and 6 p.m. daily.
-SCDE has mapped the SC School Food Sites and free internet for students using SC Wifi Hot Spots available on school buses that are stationed throughout the state.
+Please visit the SCDE website for specific information about SC Schools. (link https://ed.sc.gov/newsroom/covid-19-coronavirus-and-south-carolina-schools/).

 As things rapidly develop on both what we know about COVID-19, policies around telehealth have also been developing alongside of it.
-Refer to the Center for Connected Health Policy for resources and updates including Telehealth Coverage Policies in the Time of COVID-19 to Date – UPDATED 4.17.20.
+Refer to the Center for Connected Health Policy for resources and updates including Telehealth Coverage Policies in the Time of COVID-19.

 - All SC practitioners should be familiar with South Carolina’s SC Telemedicine Act (S1035)